gvwilson/11-techbook/README.md

     than "none" or "basic."

 -   **Don't copy.** [11]
-    Make sure you credit other people when you use their work or base your work on theirs, even (or especially) if you paraphrase or make superficial changes to code examples.
+    Make sure you credit other people (and AI tools--more on that below) when you use their work or base your work on theirs, even (or especially) if you paraphrase or make superficial changes to code examples.
     Publishers will drop you like a stone if you plagiarize, and telling readers where you got your ideas from makes you more credible